 Since car battery chargers normally take several hours to charge a battery, they are not ideal for emergency or time-sensitive situations like when your car won’t start in the morning before work.
 This is usually due to cold weather or leaving something on in your car that drained the battery overnight.

-In these situations, a portable jump starter, jumper cables or a roadside assistance service is your best bet.
+In these situations, a car battery starter portable, jumper cables or a roadside assistance service is your best bet.
 Continue reading to learn more about how jump starters work and when to use one.

 When To Use Jump Starters